SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

   pip install neo4j pandas
 ### Connecting to Neo4j

-To interact with the Neo4j database, you have two options:
+To interact with the Neo4j database, you can you the following script:

 1. **Using the `comorbidity-hypothesis-db.py` Script**: